 - Costs affiliated with records storage and retrieval for I-9s and other documents you must retain for 7 or more years

-- The cost per square foot in your office taken up by filing cabinets and storage boxes with employee records and other related documentation
+- The cost per square foot in your office taken up by file cabinets and storage boxes with employee records and other related documentation

 Setting Your Goals